VICE PRESIDENT FOR FINANCE AND ADMINISTRATION

 The Assistant Vice President (AVP) for Budget and Finance provides leadership and analytical support in planning and organizing resource deployment specific to all fund sources at Queens College.
 Further, the AVP is responsible for creating and shepherding college-wide multi-year budget, resource, and strategic plans, as well as assisting all departments in meeting fiscal targets.
 The AVP for Budget and Finance oversees:

 The Office of Human Resources is dedicated to the development and implementation of programs, processes, and policies that foster an environment of support, professional development, and employee appreciation.
 It strives to provide the best customer service by communicating information related to payroll, benefits, personnel services, classifications, recruitment, promotional opportunities, and employee development.
 The office has three main functional units:

-The Office of Information Technology (OIT) enables the College to achieve its goals through the effective use of technology.
-OIT provides the technical skills necessary to establish and maintain an integrated technology environment that supports faculty, staff and students; administrative functions, instructional programs, computer labs, and classrooms.
-OIT seeks to provide quality customer service to end-users to ensure that institutional objectives are met.
+Information Technology Services (ITS) enables the College to achieve its goals through the effective use of technology.
+ITS provides the technical skills necessary to establish and maintain an integrated technology environment that supports faculty, staff and students; administrative functions, instructional programs, computer labs, and classrooms.
+ITS seeks to provide quality customer service to end-users to ensure that institutional objectives are met.

 The Assistant Vice President & Chief Information Officer oversees the following areas:

 The primary responsibility of the Office of Public Safety & Security is to provide a safe environment for the college community, a place where faculty, staff, students, and visitors can feel secure in pursuing their activities on campus.
 The Office of Public Safety is also responsible for: